 With all the promise of modern-day payment processing for law firms, one issue continues to rear its ugly head—payment chargebacks.
-A chargeback occurs when a payment is returned to a client’s debit or credit card due to a payment dispute.
-While accepting card payments from clients is a worthwhile practice for law firms, the threat of chargebacks will always be looming.
+A chargeback occurs when a payment is returned to a cardholder’s debit or credit card due to a payment dispute.
+While accepting card payments from clients is a worthwhile practice for law firms, the looming threat of chargebacks remains.

 What is a chargeback?

 A chargeback is a debit or credit card payment that is reversed by the cardholder’s bank when the cardholder disputes the charge.
 The bank “charges back” the amount of the disputed payment to the merchant or service provider.

 In the context of payments for legal services, chargebacks lead to the money being returned to the cardholder without the law firm’s approval.
 The firm then has a limited amount of time to challenge the payment dispute and fight the chargeback.

 Are chargebacks illegal?